White-tailed Kite, Elanus leucurus

 countryside, and not infrequently in wooded suburbs.

-Above and below, a kite killing and eating a just-captured vole; they and other small mammals are the favored prey of this species.
+Above and below, a kite killing and eating a just-captured vole; voles and other small mammals are the favored prey of this species.
 More photos of this feeding incident are here.

 A kite hoverning or "kiting," the foraging action from which they derive their common name.

 A kite bringing a twig to a nest being built in a live oak tree.